-NVIDIA Researchers will present five accepted papers and posted at the annual conference on Neural Information Processing Systems, Sun Dec 8th through Sat the 14th, 2019 at the Vancouver Convention Center.
+NVIDIA Researchers will present seven accepted papers and posted at the annual conference on Neural Information Processing Systems, Sun Dec 8th through Sat the 14th, 2019 at the Vancouver Convention Center.

 Papers & Posters